Azure/service-fabric-mesh-preview/docs/reference-docs/seabreeze-api-containergroupsetcontainerlogs_get.md

   - "SeaBreeze Resource Provider API Reference"
 ---
 # Get
+Gets the logs for a specific container.

-Get the logs for this container.
+Get the logs for a specific container.

 ## Request
 | Method | Request URI |